gvwilson/thirdbit/src/fiction/in-heck/index.md

 "This one has been monitoring your approach."
 Patient's feet skittered on the pavement again.
-"You would not have made it this far without attracting Centrals' attention if this one had not distracted it.
+"You would not have made it this far without attracting Central's attention if this one had not taken steps.
 But as this one said,
 do not bother wasting time on thanks.
 The Operators will be here soon.